-General Tso’s Chicken (Baked!)
+Homemade General Tso Chicken

-This General Tso’s Chicken is one of my favorite recipes EVER.
-The chicken alone seeps with flavor from the marinade and its crispy ginger spiced breading but becomes positively addicting as its smothered in the sweet and spicy, zingy sauce infused with sriracha, ginger, garlic and sesame oil.
-The layered complex flavors combined with the crisp-crust, juicy chicken will have you falling hard for this General Tso Chicken recipe.
+This General Tso’s Chicken is about to become your favorite Chinese food fakeout takeout!
+It’s BAKED, not fried, and smothered in an irresistible sweet and spicy, zingy sauce infused with sriracha, ginger, garlic, and sesame oil.
+The layered complex flavors combined with the crisp-crust, juicy chicken will have you joining readers in exclaiming, “FANTASTIC,” “Five Stars,” and “the best Chinese I have ever made or had!!!

 General Tso's Chicken

-So needless to say, picking my favorite Asian recipes is a tall order.
+• My FAVORITE Chinese Recipe: Picking my favorite Asian recipes is a tall order.
 But if I could limit to my favorite Chinese recipe and I had to pick, then it would be this General Tso’s Chicken recipe.
 So in other words, YOU NEED TO MAKE THIS CHICKEN!
 Would it help if I said, PLEASE!!! 🙂

 White rice with General Tso's Chicken.